How to Find Where a Photo Came from

 Save the most credible match, then share the page if verification is needed.
 Keep a screenshot of the date, URL, and surrounding text.
 The scanner helps start the search, but the user should confirm the final source.

-When How to Find Where a Photo Came from Is Useful
+When Finding Where a Photo Came From Is Useful

 - Image verification is useful when a news photo, disaster image, or viral post may be old, staged, or taken from another event.